oracle/node-oracledb/doc/api.md

 PL/SQL REF CURSOR bind parameter.

-The value of [`prefetchRows`](#propdbprefetchrows) can be adjusted to tune the performance of result sets.
+The value of [`prefetchRows`](#propdbprefetchrows) can be adjusted to tune the performance of Result Sets.

-See [ResultSet Handling](#resultsethandling) for more information on result sets.
+See [ResultSet Handling](#resultsethandling) for more information on Result Sets.

 ### <a name="resultsetproperties"></a> 7.1 ResultSet Properties